bsarvari/sandbox/programming-excercises/README.md

-# Sandbox
-Node.js and mocha are needed to run the javascript
+Node.js and mocha are needed to run the javascript solutions to the exercises.